mblue9/Bite-size-R-v2/week0.md

 Before starting this course you will need to ensure that your computer is set up with the required software.

-In addition, online learning requires extra screen 'real estate' and you may find it useful (but not essential) to have a dual screen setup or two devices, e.g. laptop and tablet/phone.
+For the live online hybrid session: online learning requires extra screen 'real estate' and you may find it useful (but not essential) to have a dual screen setup or two devices, e.g. laptop and tablet/phone.